tmdarwen/ArmCortexSynth/README.md

 -   Development was done with TI's Code Composer Studio (CCS) 7.0.

--   Currently, only source files are in the repo.
-There are currently no scripts, etc to generate makefiles or project files for quick/easy compilation.
+-   Currently, all source files are in the repo.
+However, there are no scripts, etc to generate makefiles or project files for quick/easy compilation.
+One of the first enhancements I expect to make is to remedy this situation.

 -   Creating/importing into a new project in CCS should not be very difficult.
-    Note that I used a both stack and heap sizes of 4096 and also make sure to add your Tiva C Series directory into the include path.
+    Note that I used both stack and heap sizes of 4096 and also make sure to add your Tiva C Series directory into the include path.

 -   Unfortunately TI's C/C++ compiler support is only up to C++03.
 I would have very much liked to have used some C++11 and later features :(

--   Future plans include allowing this to also compile under the GNU ARM Toolchain and possibly other popular embedded environments.
+-   Future plans include allowing compilation under the GNU ARM Toolchain and possibly other popular embedded environments.